 This week the Hatch Institute partnered with the New York Times in delving into the mayor’s ambitious attempt to transform one of New York’s most polluted areas into a shimmering attraction, featuring an esplanade, fancy shops and towers with about 8,000 new apartments, a portion on city-owned land for families earning $53,000 or less per year.

-With the canal finally getting dredged, he’s touting the benefits of the project — more diversity to the Gowanus, more affordable housing for people who desperately need it, and an economic kickstart for a city reeling financially from the pandemic.
+With the canal finally getting dredged, he’s touting the benefits of the project — more diversity to Gowanus and surrounding neighborhoods, more affordable housing for people who desperately need it, and an economic kickstart for a city reeling financially from the pandemic.

 But opponents are pushing back with an array of troubling concerns.